e271828e/Flight.jl/docs/notes/design/framework_spec.md

              trigger  = (face = "brake_count",))       # levels doctrine: a counter
 ```

-Its generic `map_input` *is* the shared pure conditioning helper ([§9.4][s9-4]), and
+Its generic `map_input` *is* the shared pure conditioning helper
-its owner; the entry tuple rides in the type, so the mapping
+([§9.4][s9-4]), and its owner.
+The entry tuple rides in the type, so the
-specializes per table with no dynamic dispatch.
-A *code-driven* binding (a
+mapping specializes per table with no dynamic dispatch.
+A *code-driven*
-JSON telecommand peer: `claims` returns the vocabulary, `map_input` parses
+binding looks identical to the framework: a JSON telecommand peer whose
-bytes) looks identical to the framework.
-Purity note, taught in [Appendix A][sA]:
+`claims` returns the vocabulary and whose `map_input` parses bytes.
+Purity
-cross-datum state — press counters, edge detection — lives in the device
+note, taught in [Appendix A][sA]: cross-datum state — press counters, edge
-struct, maintained by the loop, arriving *inside* the datum; `map_input`
+detection — lives in the device struct, maintained by the loop, and arrives
-stays pure.
+*inside* the datum. `map_input` stays pure.

 #### Bad datum versus bug: two classes, two fates

-A datum that cannot be
+A datum that cannot be mapped for environmental reasons — a truncated
-mapped for environmental reasons — a truncated datagram, malformed JSON, an
+datagram, malformed JSON, an out-of-range field — is tolerated *in the loop
-out-of-range field — is tolerated *in the loop body*: catch, stage nothing,
+body*: catch, stage nothing, `report!(handle, MalformedDatum(cause))`,
-`report!(handle, MalformedDatum(cause))`, continue — bounded by the [device](#g-device)'s
+continue.
+That tolerance is bounded by the [device](#g-device)'s own
-own [diagnostic cell](#g-diagnostic-cell) (the ring and suppressed counts,
+[diagnostic cell](#g-diagnostic-cell) (the ring and suppressed counts,
-[§9.8][s9-8]; the stream, [§13.2][s13-2]), visible next to a live heartbeat.
-Any
+[§9.8][s9-8]; the stream, [§13.2][s13-2]), and what it records is visible next
-other exception propagates,
+to a live heartbeat.
+Any other exception propagates, and the wrapper turns it
-and the wrapper turns it into `DeviceCrash` ([§10.4][s10-4]).
-The classification is
+into `DeviceCrash` ([§10.4][s10-4]).

-the author's — only they know their parser — exactly as FlightCore's
+The classification is the author's — only they know their parser — exactly as
-`InputMappingError` docstring assigned it; what changes under the
+FlightCore's `InputMappingError` docstring assigned it.
+What changes under the
-author-owned loop is that no framework per-iteration catch site exists, so
+author-owned loop is that no framework per-iteration catch site exists, so the
-the framework's contribution is the diagnostic channel, not the catch (a
+framework's contribution is the diagnostic channel, not the catch; a marked
-marked exception type is not provided — row 105). `report!(handle, ...)` writes
+exception type is not provided (row 105). `report!(handle, ...)` writes
-device-attributed runtime warnings into that device's diagnostic [cell](#g-cell)
+device-attributed runtime warnings into that device's diagnostic
-— the [§13.2][s13-2] stream's
+[cell](#g-cell), the single-writer entry point into the runtime warning stream
-single-writer entry point ([§9.8][s9-8]) — and nothing more; it is not a general
+([§13.2][s13-2], [§9.8][s9-8]), and nothing more.
+It is not a general
 user-diagnostics channel.
 Tolerating everything hides bugs as "device
-attached, nothing happens"; tolerating nothing kills a live telemetry link
+attached, nothing happens"; tolerating nothing kills a live telemetry link on
-on its first truncated datagram — and since tasks are per-run artifacts
+its first truncated datagram, and since tasks are per-run artifacts (row 93),
-(row 93), kills it for the rest of the run.
+kills it for the rest of the run.

 ### 9.7 The GUI write path: port resolution, peek, staging contract